 - Do I need to get consent from an authorized adult to vaccinate people under age 18?

 Yes.
 People under age 18 may need consent from an authorized adult to get the vaccine, unless they are legally emancipated.
 If you have questions about what you can accept as parental consent, please consult your legal counsel.
 If your office or organization already has guidance on this for other vaccines, you may wish to consult those as well.
 You can use this sample consent for minor vaccination as a starting point.

 Currently, the Food and Drug Administration (FDA) has authorized only the Pfizer-BioNTech vaccine for people ages 5 and over.
 FDA approved Pfizer-BioNTech for everyone 16 years and older.

 - Do we need to observe patients after vaccination?

-Yes, the Advisory Committee on Immunization Practices recommends that providers observe patients for at least 15 minutes after receiving the vaccine to monitor for an allergic reaction.
-Patients with a history of anaphylaxis should be observed for 30 minutes.
+Yes, the Advisory Committee on Immunization Practices recommends that providers consider observing patients for at least 15 minutes after receiving the vaccine to monitor for an allergic reaction.
+Providers should consider observing patients with a history of anaphylaxis for 30 minutes.
 You should have emergency supplies and medications available.
 See recommendations from the Centers for Disease Control and Prevention (CDC) for managing anaphylaxis at vaccination sites.